It’s a Living Thing

 This all sounds a bit like a power of attorney, if you’re familiar with that sort of thing.
 Don’t get confused with what’s known as an “enduring power of attorney”.
 Because the latter also have the authority to make decisions on your behalf when you become incapacitated, they’re also called “enduring.”
 The difference is related to the kind of decision each can make: attorneys can only make financial decisions, while guardians make personal or medical decisions.

-This doesn’t necessarily mean you or your guardian have signed their lives away.
 Should you decide that you don’t want your appointee to be your guardian, you can revoke the appointment in writing, signed and witnessed by us or a Local Court clerk (make sure the now ex-guardian gets a copy!).
-As for guardians, you can also resign by giving written notice – as long as the appointor still has capacity that is.
-If they’re no longer up to finding someone else, you’ll have to get the permission of the Guardianship Tribunal.
+As for guardians, they can also resign by giving written notice.
+If there is no-one, when needed, it will mean getting someone appointed by the NSW Guardianship Tribunal.

 Come to us for much less fuss

-It’s not that much hassle to pop round and get us to set up an enduring guardianship.
-Later, if (heaven forbid!) you should end up lying comatose in that hospital bed, it will be too late.
-What if no-one knows what you would have wanted?
+So contact us and get us to set up an enduring guardianship.
+Later will be too late if (heaven forbid!) you should end up lying comatose in a hospital bed.
 What if your family disagree, or don’t agree with your doctors?
 Understandably, it’s not a prospect you want to dwell on.
 But being prepared is worth it: it means peace of mind for all parties concerned.